Mastering the Jaw Thrust Maneuver: Technique for Airway Management

 As you lift the jaw, you'll notice the person's mouth opening.
 This movement effectively displaces the tongue from the back of the throat, preventing any potential obstructions that might hinder breathing.
 The person's airway should now be clear and open, allowing air to flow freely into the lungs.

 With the person's airway open, observe their chest for visible signs of breathing.
 Look for the rise and fall of the chest, indicating inhalation and exhalation.
 Listen for breath sounds and pay attention to any movement of the person's abdomen.
-You can also place your cheek close to the person's mouth to feel for the exhalation of air.
+Place your cheek close to the person's mouth to feel for the exhalation of air.

 Continuously monitor the person's breathing and responsiveness.
 If breathing resumes and the person shows signs of regaining consciousness, gently position them in the recovery position if appropriate.
 However, if the person remains unresponsive and is not breathing, it's crucial to initiate appropriate life-saving measures.